Lassic

-Lassic (died 1863) also called, Las-sic, Las-Sic, Lasseck and Lassux in various military reports and newspaper articles at the time, was a Wailaki leader during the Bald Hills War.
+Lassic (died 1863; also known as Las-sic, Lasseck and Lassux) was a Wailaki leader during the Bald Hills War.

-Wailaki Leader in the Bald Hills War
+Role in the Bald Hills War

 During the 1859-1862 period of the Bald Hills War, the Wailaki, especially Lassic's band, succeeded in driving many of the settlers out of their territory in southeastern and southwestern Humboldt County.
 This was despite the efforts of the local settler militia opposing them.
 Finally Federal troops began operating against them with the help of the locals.
 First Lieutenant, Joseph B Collins, of the Fourth Infantry reported his clash in 1861 with Lassic's band in the Kettenshaw Valley: